Do you always give the benefit of the doubt?

-However, when you are a people-pleaser like me, one of the biggest threats to your happiness are individuals who look to take advantage of those tendencies.
+However, when you are a people-pleaser like me, one of the biggest threats to your happiness is individuals who look to take advantage of those tendencies.

 This is where you must make your decision on how you want to view the world.

 If I were to constantly keep watch for those who might want to take advantage of me, chances are, I’d start to see a lot of people in that way.

-According to The Psychology of Judgment and Decision Making by Plous, Scott, confirmation bias is: “the tendency to search for, interpret, favor, and recall information in a way that confirms one’s preexisting beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities.”
+According to The Psychology of Judgment and Decision Making by Scott Plous, confirmation bias is: “the tendency to search for, interpret, favor, and recall information in a way that confirms one’s preexisting beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities.”

-If you change your beliefs, you can quite literally change the way you see the world.
+If you change your beliefs, you can literally change how you see the world.

 2. Assume Positive Intent

-Rather than assuming everyone in your life is trying to take advantage of you (and eke out every single favor they can without every reciprocating), you can practice something Chip and Dan Heath wrote about in their book Decisive, called assuming positive intent.
+Rather than assuming everyone in your life is trying to take advantage of you (and eke out every single favor they can without ever reciprocating), you can practice something Chip and Dan Heath wrote about in their book Decisive, called assuming positive intent.

 Assuming positive intent re-frames our perception from looking for only behaviors that could be considered as advantage-taking into speculating that behind every behavior is a good intention.

-Maybe John really likes spending time with you.
-Maybe John thinks so much of you because you’re the type of person who he feels he can count on when he’s embarrassed to ask other people for help.
-Or, maybe he’s just taking advantage of you.
+Maybe John thinks so much of you because you’re the type of person he feels he can count on when he’s embarrassed to ask other people for help.

-So, if someone did something that made me feel slighted or upset, I would gently let them know, and still assume their intentions were positive or at least benign.
+So, if someone did something that made me feel slighted or upset, I would gently let them know and still assume their intentions were positive or at least benign.

-In this instance, I’d say something like “Cindy, I’m sure this was totally unintentional, but I just wanted to let you know the bill was $100 for our dinner and you gave me $20.
-It’s no big deal, but if you could, I was hoping we could split dinner evenly.”
+In this instance, I’d say something like, “Cindy, I’m sure this was totally unintentional, but I just wanted to let you know the bill was $100 for our dinner, and you gave me $20.
+It’s no big deal, but I was hoping we could split dinner evenly if you could.”